mmajewsk/lartpc2D/readme.md

 Im splitting this project into two repos.
 You might need to do File -> Settings -> Project -> Project structure -> Add content root in pychar or use sys.path.append to use this dependancy

+Thats it for today but need to remove and add submodule again.